Betty Friedan: In media

 Friedan was portrayed by actress Tracey Ullman in the 2020 FX limited series Mrs. America.

-Friedan was portrayed in Season 1 Episode 7 of the HBO Max series "Julia".
+Friedan was portrayed by Tracee Chimo in Season 1, Episode 7 "Foie Gras" of the HBO Max series "Julia".
 The scene, which takes place at a Public Television gala in New York, depicts a conversation between Friedan and Julia Child, in which Friedan criticizes Child's cooking show on WGBH, suggesting that it harms women.

+A fictionalized version of her was a character in the Britney Spears jukebox musical Once Upon a One More Time as the 'Original Fairy Godmother' who gives the fairytale princesses 'The Feminine Mystique' to empower themselves.
+In the show, she is a fairy godmother who was banished from the fairytales and went to live in Flatbush to publish the book.

+Friedan herself appeared in two films, including Camera Three and Happily Ever After: Fairy Tails for Every Child, in 1955 and 1995 respectively.
+She also narrated two television shows, "Ex Libris" and "Bicentennial Minutes".